maslianok/react-select-me/README.md

 }
 ```

-###multiple: Bool
-Description: multi-value dropdown

-###searchable: Bool
-Description: ability to search (filter) options. `onSearch` function will be called

 ###isOpen: Bool
 Description: setting this property makes open / close functionality uncontrollable.
 It always opened when isOpen === true and always closed when isOpen === false.
-Setting this property to undefined returns component to usual behaviour.
+Setting this property to `undefined` returns component to the usual behaviour.

 ###selectedValueRenderer: Function
 Description: function to render selected value